benchristel/refactoring-workshop/docs/smells/duplicated-code.md

 Here, we've replaced the message string with the variable `greeting`.
-This doesn't remove the duplication; it merely creates an alias for it.
+This doesn't remove the duplication; it merely creates an alias for part of it.
 In the process, we introduced indirection, which makes the code harder to understand.

 ## Caveats